-This is the first major milestone in our jurisdictional approach to commodity sourcing.
+This is the first major milestone in our to commodity sourcing.
 Now the pilot has proved successful, we plan to roll it out to other farmer groups across the region with the potential to positively impact more than 5,000 smallholders.

 Sustainability certification is important for many reasons.
 It allows the farmers to sell their produce at a premium price, increasing their income and improving their livelihoods, while ensuring they adopt sustainable agricultural and business practices.
 And it helps Unilever secure more sustainable palm oil for our products, while including smallholders in our supply chain.

 To get an insight into why this programme matters so much, we spoke to three key people involved: Rauf Prasodjo, Unilever’s Sustainable Sourcing Manager for palm oil; Ofra Shinta Fitri who is the Innovation Manager at our partner Inobu; and Roni, one of the farmers.